 So as it turns out, allowing your husband to be head of the house is not as cut and dry as I once viewed it.
 This may be strictly a situational opinion, but there are times when it is exceedingly difficult to be a submissive wife, and the thought of praying for your spouse seems futile.

-The two go hand in hand, allowing your husband to be head of the house and being a submissive wife.
-Submissive, it’s such an ugly word, isn’t it?
+The two go hand in hand, a husband loving his wife and wives submitting to their husbands.
+Submit, it’s such an ugly word, isn’t it?
 You look at it and you think, “Submit?
 Me?
 To…HIM?!”
 At the moment the idea of being submissive is annoying to me.
 However, the scripture is specific about who the submission is directed to.

 Let’s take a look:

 This scripture is almost instructing us to inspect the way we submit to the Lord.
 If our submission to our spouse is supposed to match that of the way we submit to our heavenly Father, then perhaps that relationship- the one between Father and daughter-is the one we need to evaluate.

 When I think of how I submit to God, I think of a parental relationship that doesn’t quite match the one I had with my parents as a child.
 As a child, I obeyed out of fear and I rebelled out of resentment.
 With God, I obey because of what he’s done for me, and because it seems an (almost) appropriate response to his unconditional love for me.
 It stands to reason that how you view God in your life is directly related to how you will respond to his words, either in obedience or the opposite.